nrkno/rfetch/README.md

 **Isomorphic**

 If you intend to develop an isomorphic app where you target both the web and node targets, you will need to address the depencies litst above for each environment.
-Also you may want to prefer to install the [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch), which both includes [node-fetch](https://www.npmjs.com/package/node-fetch) and  [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch.
+Also you may want to prefer to install the [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch), which both includes [node-fetch](https://www.npmjs.com/package/node-fetch) and  [whatwg-fetch](https://www.npmjs.com/package/whatwg-fetch).

 Bundlers such as [browserify](http://browserify.org/), [rollup](https://rollupjs.org/guide/en) and [webpack](https://webpack.js.org/) will lookup the `main`, `module` and `browser` fields in the package.json to lookup the corresponding file to use for the given target either it be node or browser.

 ## Dist

-A minified umd module for web, is provided under the `dist` folder, as `dist/rfetch.web.min.js` with a corresponding source map file.
+A minified [umd](https://github.com/umdjs/umd) module for web, is provided under the `dist` folder, as `dist/rfetch.web.min.js` with a corresponding source map file.
 It exports `rfetch` on to the window